srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/CloudLabs.AI/11-Create a VM with the CLI.md

 # 11 - Create a VM with the CLI

-In this walk-through, we will configure the Cloud Shell, use Azure CLI to create a resource group and virtual machine, and review Azure Advisor recommendations.
+In this walk-through, we will configure the Cloud Shell, use Azure CLI to create a virtual machine, and review Azure Advisor recommendations.

 # Task 1: Configure the Cloud Shell